 Students are assigned a faculty mentor in order to guide their academic progress while pursuing a degree in physics.
 Students must meet with their assigned faculty mentor at least once a semester, prior to registering for classes.

 Students should prepare for a meeting with a faculty mentor by knowing their current schedule and their plans for the future.
-Students should bring an advising form, and should visit faculty mentors during their office hours.
+Students should bring a mentoring form, and should visit faculty mentors during their office hours.